dockstore/dockstore/_docs/getting-started-with-docker.md

 With a repository established in GitHub, the next step is to create the Docker image with BAMStats correctly installed.

 ## Creating a Dockerfile
-We will create the Docker image with BAMStats installed along with all of its dependencies.
+We will create a Docker image with BAMStats and all of its dependencies installed.
 To do this we must create a `Dockerfile`.
 Here's my sample [Dockerfile](https://github.com/CancerCollaboratory/dockstore-tool-bamstats/blob/develop/Dockerfile):